iamkirankumaryadav/Library/Data Science/Outliers.md

 ### **What are outliers?**
 - Outliers are data points that differ significantly from other observations (data points) in the dataset.
-- Outlier affects the distribution of data by introducing skewness in the data and also affects the correlation among features.
+- Outliers affect the distribution of data by introducing skewness in the data and also affects the correlation among features.
+- Outliers affect the overall central tendency and measure of dispersion/deviation.
-- Positive Skew / Right Skew (Mean is on the right side | Mode < Median < Mean)
+- **Positive Skew/Right Skew:** Mean is on the right side | Mean > Median > Mode
-- Negative Skew / Left Skew (Mean is on the left side | Mode > Median > Mean)
+- **Negative Skew/Left Skew:** Mean is on the left side | Mode > Median > Mean
-- Outliers have a significant impact on the performance and lead to inaccurate predictions of new unseen data.
+- Outliers create a significant impact on the performance and lead to inaccurate predictions of new unseen data.
-- **Distant metric:** Algorithms that use the **Euclidean distance metric** are more sensitive to outliers.
+- Algorithms that use the **Euclidean distance metric** (distance-based calculations) are more sensitive to outliers.

 ### **How to detect outliers?**